karlpokus/broker/README.md

 - [x] store refs to subscribed queues to make the blocking op to remove subscriber faster
 - [x] add ping
 - [x] detach server component from broker
-- [ ] new broker interface: a client, io.Reader and io.Writer
+- [x] change broker interface to a client with an io.Reader and an io.Writer

 # license
 MIT